General Instructions :-

 Laconic

-Select the INCORRECTLY spelt word
+Select the incorrectly spelt word from the given sentence.

 Select the option that can be used as a one-word substitute for the given group of words.